noear/folkmq/README.md

   FolkMQ
 </h1>
 <p align="center">
-	<strong>A new architecture of the message middleware.
+	<strong>The simplest message-oriented middleware.
 For simplicity, for the future!</strong>
 </p>

 <p align="center">